Before and After

 Now, use WD7120 non-corrosive honed diamond disc for final refining and polishing.
 You’ll need to remove that slightly textured feel of the plaster.
 Polish about 4 square feet before you stop.
 The surface now must have a pleasant smooth to the touch finish.
 If you can feel areas that have texture, continue with the WD7120 pad to get the smoothness you desire.
 The surface will result in a much smoother one now.
 Coverage approximately 2,000 to 3,000 so. ft. per pad depending on plaster material.
 When using pool plaster disc without water it is important not overheat the disc.
 After doing a 5 Ft. x 5 Ft. area use hose to wash off plaster residual material remaining.
 This will keep the pool plaster disc and pool plaster from over heating.
 Excessive heat will cause break down in the integrity of both pool plaster disc and pool plaster.

-Get to know that proper pH, alkalinity, and calcium hardness levels are essentials to prevent etching of pool plaster.
-You can start the process by refilling your pool.
+Maintain Proper Water Chemistry: Before refilling your pool, it's important to understand that proper pH, alkalinity, and calcium hardness levels are crucial to prevent etching of the pool plaster.